ashishbhate/zeppist/README.md

 ## UI
 - The top section shows when tasks were last sync'd
-- The middle section shows the task list
+- The middle section shows the task list.
+Tasks before now are in orange.
 - At the bottom is the button to sync today's tasks

 ## Caveats